-Delayed Harvest regulations run Oct.
-1 through June 5
+2023 Delayed Harvest Trout Waters regulations begin Oct.
+1

 The N.C.
-Wildlife Resources Commission will implement Delayed Harvest Trout Waters regulations on 36 trout waters in 20 western North Carolina counties on Oct.
-1.
+Wildlife Resources Commission will implement Delayed Harvest Trout Waters regulations on 33 trout waters on Oct.
+1, 2023.

-Under Delayed Harvest Trout Waters regulations, no trout can be harvested or possessed from these waters between Oct.
-1 and one half-hour after sunset on June 5, 2020.
-No natural bait may be possessed.
-Anglers can fish only with artificial lures with one single hook.
+Under Delayed Harvest Trout Waters regulations, no trout may be harvested or possessed from identified waters between Oct.
+1 and one half-hour after sunset on June 1, 2024.
+No natural bait may be possessed, and anglers can only fish with artificial lures with one single hook.
 An artificial lure is defined as a fishing lure that neither contains nor has been treated with any substance that attracts fish by the sense of taste or smell.

-The NCWRC stocks Delayed Harvest Trout Waters from fall through spring with high densities of trout.
-The stockings increase anglers’ chances of catching fish.
-Delayed Harvest Trout Waters are posted with diamond-shaped, black-and-white signs.
-Anglers who enjoy catch-and-release trout fishing make these popular fishing destinations.
+Wildlife Commission staff stock Delayed Harvest Trout Waters from fall through spring with high densities of trout to increase anglers’ chances of catching fish.
+Delayed Harvest Trout Waters, posted with diamond-shaped, black-and-white signs, are popular fishing destinations for anglers who enjoy catch-and-release trout fishing.

-Cleaning equipment of all aquatic plants and animals and mud.
+- CLEAN equipment of all aquatic plants, animals and mud

-Draining water from boat, live wells and equipment.
+- DRAIN water from boats, live wells and equipment

-Never moving fish, plants or other organisms from one body of water to another.
+- NEVER MOVE fish, plants or other organisms from one body of water to another

-For a complete list of Delayed Harvest Trout Waters, stocking dates, information on regulations and trout fishing maps, visit the Commission’s trout fishing page.
+Learn more about aquatic nuisance species by visiting the agency’s Aquatic Nuisance Species webpage.
+For a complete list of Delayed Harvest Trout Waters, the trout stocking schedule, inland fishing regulations and trout fishing maps, visit the Wildlife Commission’s trout fishing page.